C.H. McLendon Home | Russell County Alabama | c. 1870

 The walls are sheathed in wide smooth, painted boards as a breeze circulates, effectively cooling the massive space.

-In the early 1900s, an extension was added on to the back on the home, creating a large rambling side that would help to accommodate more people.
+In the early 1900s, an extension was added onto the back of the home, creating a large rambling side that would help to accommodate more people.

 A detached kitchen structure was built to the back of the home that still stands today.